QuickBooks Blog

 Whether it’s a debit or credit card, plastic has become the primary way consumers pay for purchases today.
 Paying with cards is convenient and can facilitate a smoother checkout process.
 Plus, it allows people to finance large transactions, so most customers expect businesses to accept at least one type of card.

 This type of payment benefits small business owners, too.
 Card payments broaden your customer base and legitimize your company.
-And in most cases, card payments deposit into your small business bank account quickly, so they can help improve your cash flow.
-But this type of payment method comes at a cost for small business owners.
+In most cases, card payments deposit into your small business bank account quickly, so they can help improve your cash flow.
+However, this type of payment method comes at a cost for small business owners.

-Despite the drawbacks, credit card payments have some benefits compared to alternative payment methods, particularly security, hygiene, and customer preferences.
+Even with the costs, credit card payments have some benefits compared to alternative payment methods, particularly security, hygiene, and customer preferences.

 Online payments